 If we understand the plagues to be symbolic of severe tribulation and dire circumstances, the difficulty of Revelation 22:18 is resolved.

 The plagues are showing us symbolically how Jesus Christ is overcoming Satan's persecutions of Christians in our days, in the days before our days and in the days of the future.
 Preterists and partial preterists believe that there were singular events in the past which have already fulfilled most of the prophecies of the book of Revelation.
-I pray that God will reveal their misunderstandings to them so they will see that there are multiple fulfillments in all of our lives.
+I pray that God will reveal their misunderstandings to them so they will see that there are probably multiple fulfillments in all of our lifetimes.
 Futurists believe that the vast majority of the prophecies are to be taken literally as singular events in our future.
-I pray that God will reveal to them that there have been multiple fulfillments of the signs.
+I pray that God will reveal to them that there have been multiple, individual fulfillments.
 I also pray that God will reveal to you and me, the errors in our views and conduct.

 Conclusion: Multiple-Figurative